ketralnis/secrets/DESIGN.md

 * Server: an instance of `secrets-server` running somewhere
 * Client: an instance of `secrets` with an associated user
 * Rotation: changing the secret value by e.g. changing the password on the external service and updating secrets with the new value.
 This can add or remove grantees in the process
+* Store password: the password used to encrypt private keys local to a client or server.
+This password is only used locally, it is not used for network communication or authentication